bishoybassem/aws-jenkins/README.md

 * A termination lifecycle hook is in place to properly drain the slave before terminating it.
 Basically, each slave monitors its lifecycle state, if it's terminating (`Terminating:Wait`), then it marks itself as offline in order not to accept new builds.
 Moreover, if it's already running a build, it will keep extending the termination timeout period by recording a heartbeat, otherwise, it will complete the lifecycle action, which resumes the termination process.
 * CloudWatch Logs stores the logs from master and slaves (collected by CloudWatch agent).

-## Usage
+## Requirements
-To set up the cluster on AWS, the following needs to be present/installed on your machine:
+Before starting, the following needs to be present/installed on your machine:
 * Terraform (used version 0.12.24, [guide](https://www.terraform.io/downloads.html)).
 * `~/.aws/credentials` file containing your IAM user's access keys ([guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)).
 * EC2 key pair for SSH access ([guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)).

-After installing the requirements listed above, do the following:
+## Usage
 1. Clone the repository, and navigate to the clone directory.
 2. Run Terraform:
    ```bash